 There are plenty of activities available to keep you busy during your Huatulco Vacation.
 Check out the suggested tours below or check out or full list of Huatulco Tours and reserve your spot today!

 One of the more popular tours in Huatulco, this beaches and bays ATV excursion lasts approximately 4 hours and takes you along the protected reserves of Maguey Bay and Organo Bay.
-You will also be taken up to the El Faro (lighthouse) to witness the gorgeous coastal views before taking a refreshing swim in the ocean.
+You will also be taken up to the Las Palmas (lighthouse) to witness the gorgeous coastal views before taking a refreshing swim in the ocean.

 The full day, 6-hour tour combines a journey to Finca de la Gloria (a local coffee plantation) and a trip to the Llano Grande falls where you can take an invigorating swim in the cool, pristine waters.
 This tour provides the perfect combination of excitement and relaxation!

 Visit Finca el Pacifico, one of the only working – organic – coffee plantations in Huatulco.
 Gain a new appreciation as you walk through a typical days work on the plantation; from production to consumption.
 Finca el Pacifico is located about a 2 hour drive into the mountain from Huatulco.